 Where to Stay in Zagreb

-1. Upper Town, best area to stay in Zagreb for first time visitors
+1. Upper Town (Gornji Grad), best area to stay in Zagreb for first time visitors

 Nestled between the hill of Kaptol and the undulations of Gradec, the oldest part of Zagreb, Upper Town, invites you to a waltz with history dating back to the 11th century.